AmitLevinson/amitgrinson.com/content/blog/recursive-cte/index.markdown

 As I was exploring the recursion I met with one of our DBA who suggested that if this query becomes common, one approach might be to use a scripting language instead, e.g. Python/R.

 Instead of running a recursion we can loop through queries collecting the same flow model: The receiver now becomes the sender and we repeat the search process.
-This approach increases the control and makes it more robust: we can filter AHs we already queried to not repeat ourselves, break early if the next iteration exceeds a threshold, etc.
+This approach increases the control and makes it more robust: we can filter users we already queried to not repeat ourselves, break early if the next iteration exceeds a threshold, etc.

 You can also employ more complex SQL operations, a procedure or other operations.
 However this already steps out of the recursion and becomes longer and maybe even repetitive.